praveensivakumar1998/Reddit-Application-CICD/README.md

 --

 *also validate the **Github manifest repository***
-# Deploy the Reddit applicaition in EKS
+# Deploy the Reddit application in EKS
 ## Step 9:
 ### Install neccesary Command Line for EKS